AshleyRayMaceli/tic-tac-toe/README.md

 ## Description

 _A webpage with an interactive game of Tic-Tac-Toe for two users.
 Accepts input from users via dropdown menu and assigns player marks accordingly.
 Utilizes JavaScript objects and prototypes to separate business and user interface logic._

-## Setup/Installation Requirements

-* _Viewing the page is easily accomplished by opening the index.html file in any internet browser. _

 ## Known Bugs